 The bonuses received from the practices will depend on the level of consciousness of the practitioner and his goal.
 It is important to honestly determine your intention.

-• Others think long-term: improve health, significantly increase the length and quality of their current life, increase IQ and use all the capabilities of the brain, and not just its tenth part.
+- Others think long-term: improve health, significantly increase the length and quality of their current life, increase IQ and use all the capabilities of the brain, and not only its tenth part.

 The "weightier" the goal, the more time and effort it will take, but the greater the result of the practice.

 There are many meditation techniques.
-Such diversity is due to the characteristics of practitioners and the unique karmic experience accumulated often not in one life.
-It is important to find the technique with which the karmic connection is most pronounced and which resonates more.
+Such diversity is due to the characteristics of practitioners and the unique karmic experience accumulated often in more than one life.
+It is important to find the technique with which the karmic connection is most striking, and which resonates more.
 Then the fruits of practice will manifest faster.

 In the modern information age, newly minted gurus and coaches are in a hurry to sell their "unique" author's meditations.
 The result of such practices is unpredictable.
 To avoid becoming a guinea pig and not waste time and energy, it is best to start meditating with authentic practices that have been tested for millennia.